martgil/webext-docs/contacts.rst

 .. api-section-annotation-hack::

-Gets all the contacts in the address book with the id ``parentId``.
+Gets all the contacts in the address book with the id :value:`parentId`.

 .. api-header::
    :label: Parameters